 How to Pay for Assisted Living

-Government Benefits That Can Cover Your Monthly Cost
+Government Benefits and Strategies to Cover Your Monthly Costs

 Paying for assisted living can feel overwhelming, especially when costs add up quickly.
-What many families don’t realize is that there are government programs that can cover part — and sometimes a significant portion — of monthly care.
+What many families don’t realize is that there are government programs that provide financial aid.

-The challenge isn’t whether help exists.
-It’s knowing where to look, how to qualify, and how to actually get approved without getting stuck in paperwork.
+The challenge is knowing where to look, how to qualify, and how to actually get approved without getting stuck in paperwork.

 This guide breaks down the main options and what you need to know to get started.